naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This setting determines how often (in minutes) that Naemon will automatically save retention data during normal operation.
+This setting determines how often (in minutes) that Naemon will automatically save retention data during normal operation.

 If you set this value to 0, Naemon will not save retention data at regular intervals, but it will still save retention data before shutting down or restarting.

-If you have disabled state retention (with the <a href="#retain_state_information">retain_state_information</a> option), this option has no effect.</p>
+If you have disabled state retention (with the <a href="#retain_state_information">retain_state_information</a> option), this option has no effect.

 <a name="use_retained_program_state"></a>
 #### Use Retained Program State Option